Tagalog language: Controversy

-The adoption of Tagalog in 1937 as basis for a national language is not without its own controversies.
-Instead of specifying Tagalog, the national language was designated as Wikang Pambansâ ("National Language") in 1939.
+The selection of the Philippine national language in 1937 based on Tagalog generated much geopolitical and linguistic controversy.

+Members of the non-Tagalog speaking community, mainly people who speak the Cebuano and Ilocano languages, regarded the decision as a cultural imposition that ignored their languages.

+To reduce such tensions between the regions and cultivate a feeling of unity, the government chose to adopt a policy of not referring to regions.
+President Manuel L. Quezon signed Executive Order No. 263 in 1939, where he named the language as the Wikang Pambansâ ("National Language").

 Twenty years later, in 1959, it was renamed by then Secretary of Education, José E. Romero, as Pilipino to give it a national rather than ethnic label and connotation.
 The changing of the name did not, however, result in acceptance among non-Tagalogs, especially Cebuanos who had not accepted the selection.

 The national language issue was revived once more during the 1971 Constitutional Convention.
 The majority of the delegates were in favor of scrapping the idea of a "national language" altogether.
 A compromise solution was worked out—a "universalist" approach to the national language, to be called Filipino rather than Pilipino.
 The 1973 constitution makes no mention of Tagalog.
 When a new constitution was drawn up in 1987, it named Filipino as the national language.
 The constitution specified that as the Filipino language evolves, it shall be further developed and enriched on the basis of existing Philippine and other languages.
-Filipino and Tagalog are varieties of the same language, sharing a big bulk of common lexical items, and having very similar grammatical structures.
+Filipino and Tagalog are varieties of the same language, sharing a big bulk of common lexical items and having the same grammar.